SharePoint/sp-dev-docs/docs/general-development/develop-sharepoint-workflows-using-visual-studio.md

 ---
-title: Develop SharePoint 2013 workflows using Visual Studio ms.prod: SHAREPOINT ms.assetid: 28f5d3b1-6fe8-4b1f-8c4e-b11105fe6f46
+title: Develop SharePoint workflows using Visual Studio ms.prod: SHAREPOINT ms.assetid: 28f5d3b1-6fe8-4b1f-8c4e-b11105fe6f46
 ---

-# Develop SharePoint 2013 workflows using Visual Studio
+# Develop SharePoint workflows using Visual Studio
-SharePoint 2013 supports two primary workflow development environments for authoring workflows: SharePoint Designer and Visual Studio.
+SharePoint supports two primary workflow development environments for authoring workflows: SharePoint Designer and Visual Studio.
 This article summarizes both and discusses the advantages and disadvantages of each.
 ## Authoring basics for SharePoint workflows
 <a name="bkm_AuthoringBasics"> </a>

 > **Note:**
-> For guidance on setting up and configuring Microsoft SharePoint Server 2013 and the Workflow Manager Client 1.0 server, see  [Set up and configure SharePoint 2013 Workflow Manager](set-up-and-configure-sharepoint-workflow-manager.md).
+> For guidance on setting up and configuring Microsoft SharePoint and the Workflow Manager Client 1.0 server, see  [Set up and configure SharePoint Workflow Manager](set-up-and-configure-sharepoint-workflow-manager.md).

-As with previous versions, Microsoft SharePoint 2013 provides two primary workflow development environments for authoring workflows: Microsoft SharePoint Designer and Microsoft Visual Studio.
+As with previous versions, Microsoft SharePoint provides two primary workflow development environments for authoring workflows: Microsoft SharePoint Designer and Microsoft Visual Studio.
 However, what differs from previous versions is that using Visual Studio no longer provides a code-based authoring strategy.
 Instead, both SharePoint Designer and Visual Studio provide a fully declarative, no-code authoring environment regardless of the development tool you select.